-By default, sending the SIGTERM signal to uWSGI means “brutally reload the stack” while the convention is to shut an application down on SIGTERM.
+Til uWSGI 2.1, by default, sending the SIGTERM signal to uWSGI means “brutally reload the stack” while the convention is to shut an application down on SIGTERM.
 To shutdown uWSGI use SIGINT or SIGQUIT instead.
 If you absolutely can not live with uWSGI being so disrespectful towards SIGTERM, by all means enable the die-on-term option.
 Fortunately, this bad choice has been fixed in uWSGI 2.1

 uWSGI can include features in the core or as loadable plugins. uWSGI packages supplied with OS distributions tend to be modular.
 In such setups, be sure to load the plugins you require with the plugins option.
 A good symptom to recognize an unloaded plugin is messages like “Unavailable modifier requested” in your logs.
 If you are using distribution supplied packages, double check that you have installed the plugin for your language of choice.

 To route requests to a specific plugin, the webserver needs to pass a magic number known as a modifier to the uWSGI instances.
 By default this number is set to 0, which is mapped to Python.
 As an example, routing a request to a PSGI app requires you to set the modifier to 5 - or optionally to load the PSGI plugin as modifier 0.
 (This will mean that all modifierless requests will be considered Perl.)

 There is no magic rule for setting the number of processes or threads to use.
 It is very much application and system dependent.
 Simple math like processes = 2 * cpucores will not be enough.
 You need to experiment with various setups and be prepared to constantly monitor your apps. uwsgitop could be a great tool to find the best values.